Ohio Security Deposit Law 2026: 30-Day Return, Interest & Double Damages

 Ohio Revised Code §5321.16 allows tenants to recover:

-Bad Faith Damages
+Bad Faith and Dispute Risk

 - Knowingly making false claims about damage